Hi, I'm Leah!

 I love bringing a philosophical lens to modern technology problems

 I am a Ph.D. candidate in Computer Science at the University of Minnesota where I am advised by Stevie Chancellor and funded by the College of Science and Engineering Graduate Fellowship.
 I am a member of the GroupLens research lab.
-My PhD research agenda is focused on understanding how taking a philosophical stance—marrying instinctive knowledge with empirical evidence—can rigorously inform more ethical design decisions.
+My PhD research agenda is focused on understanding how taking a philosophical stance—marrying theory building with empirical substantiation—can rigorously inform more ethical data decisions.
 I mainly explore this in online communities and predictive systems.
-Inspired by my work as a yoga teacher, my guiding philosophy is to hold space for all perspectives, including both human-centered and data-centered ones, and find the nuance amongst them.
+Inspired by my work as a yoga teacher, my guiding philosophy is to care for the communities whose data makes our research and technologies possible.
+CV Below:

 Research